rescale/nf-rescale-hpc/README.md

 **cpus** (Defaults to 1): The number of cores of the hardware

 **ext.rescaleLicense** (Defaults to false): Whether or not to use Rescale License when running a software (Custom License can be passed using Nextflow environmental values)

+**ext.onDemandLicenseSeller** (Optional): A dictionary with the schema of `["code":"codeValue", "name":"nameValue"]` where code and name are the license provider’s code and name, respectively.

 ### Future Parameters to be supported (Second Pass)
 ---